Robots.txt analysis

 -

-The file contents will appear on the Tools → Robots.txt analysis page as soon as the rights to manage the website are verified.
+The file contents appear on the Tools → Robots.txt analysis page as soon as the site management rights are verified.

 If the content is shown on the Robots.txt analysis page, click Check.

-If the site has not been added to Yandex Webmaster
+If the site hasn't been added to Yandex Webmaster

 -